katjacodes/northern-sonoma-CERT/README.md

 - HTML, CSS, and JS code for the image gallery originally taken from [W3 Schools](http://www-db.deis.unibo.it/courses/TW/DOCS/w3schools/howto/howto_css_modal_images.asp.html) and edited to fit project needs.
 - HTML, CSS, and JS code for the scroll-to-top button originally taken from [W3 Schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_scroll_to_top) and edited slightly to fit project needs.

-- CSS code to align and size logo and navbar was originally taken from a post on [Stackoverflow](https://stackoverflow.com/questions/53171559/navbar-smaller-than-navbar-brand) and then edited.
-- CSS  code to center text in the footer was taken from [W3 Schools](https://www.w3schools.com/css/css_align.asp).
-- CSS code to style quotes on the individual profile pages was original taken from Jonathan Clift's profile on [Codepen](https://codepen.io/cliftwalker/pen/XJaEXY) and then edited.
-- The design of the Cast + Team page was inspired by the [Vera Institute](https://www.vera.org/about/peoplehttps://www.vera.org/about/people).
-However, no code was taken from the site.

 ### Acknowledgements
-- I got the opportunity to build a website for a real-world project from Sarah Julius.
+- I got the opportunity to build a website for a real-world project from Geoff Peters.
-- Code Institute tutors were helpful and guided me in the right direction on two separate occasions when I got stuck did not know how to fix my CSS.
-- My Code Institute mentor, Sebastian Immel provided helpful feedback regarding the behavior of my navar, which I will implment as part of the next version of the site.
-(See **Features to Implement in the Future** section for details.)
+- My Code Institute mentor, Sebastian Immel provided helpful feedback regarding the behavior when I got stuck with my sign-up form.
+Thanks to his guidance, I tried coding the form validation adn submission pieces separately, which eventually solved my issue.
+(See [TESTING.md file](Testing.md) for details.)
+- Dominik Habersack helped me located a bug in my form submission code, which prevented the sign-up form from submitting.
+(See [TESTING.md file](Testing.md) for details.)